thegoodwei/Audio_SortbySub/readme.md

-# Qualitative Research Data from Deductive Prompting of an entire .m4a library
+# Qualitative Research Data from Deductive Prompting of an audio library

-This Python script is designed to automate the research process of coding interview transcripts.
-The audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT library.
+.m4a audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT library.

+This Python script attempts to automate the research process of coding interview transcripts.

 ### Methodology:
 Our approach involves several steps: